-In 2009, reality star and mum of two Jade Goodie died just 7 months after receiving her diagnosis of cervical cancer.
+Ten years ago in 2009, reality star and mum of two Jade Goodie died just 7 months after receiving her diagnosis of cervical cancer.
 It is estimated that half a million women more than usual attended smear tests due to the “Jade Goody Effect” however the phenomenon seems to have been forgotten.
 Smear test numbers are at a 20 year low and we need to do something about it.

 My letter came just before Christmas and of course, it was shoved at the bottom of my “big pile of important stuff” in the kitchen.
 It resurfaced two weeks ago and so I had a quick word with myself and actually made the appointment.

 To be completely honest, the pube admin associated with a smear test is enough to send me under these days!
 I find myself in a kind of “pre-middle aged no-mans land” as far as pubic hair goes.
 I’ve discussed this with my gal-pals and they concur (much to my own relief that I’m not the only one who is so shallow!).